 Find answers to frequently asked questions (FAQs) about higher education.
-Just click on a question below to reveal the answer associated with it.
+Just click on a question below to read the answer or scroll down to read them all.

 Examples of when the ADA/Section 504 would apply are: